LucasTJerez/Weat/README.md

 ## Application that Provides Restaraunts with Financial and Technological Services

 I want to create a full stack application that allows restaurants to have access to financial and technological advantages, similar to shopify, but with greater capabilities.
-Currently, I am interning for a startup called Weat (I've just accepted the offer yesterday (9/9/2020)), and I'm working with two highly intelligent Columbia Alumni, who are currently employed at BCG.
-I'm building an application for them from scratch to help them present their services.
-We are a team of two developers, Tommy Gomez, and myself.
-We hope that we can have a joint project for this class.
+Currently, Tommy Gomez and I (Lucas Jerez) am interning for a startup called Weat (we just have accepted the offer yesterday (9/9/2020)).
+We will be working with two highly intelligent Columbia alumni who are currently employed at BCG.
+We will be building an application from scratch with the features that are listed bellow.
+We are a team of two developers, and we hope that we can have a joint project for this class.
 We believe that teamwork is the only way to make the dream work, especially in engineering projects.
-We are both highly motivated, and will be putting in similar amounts of work, as you will see in our future commits.
+We are both highly motivated and excited to start this project, and will be putting in similar amounts of work, as you will see in our future commits.

 ## Features